Deion Sanders: Drafts and minor leagues

 Sanders had a nine-year, part-time baseball career, playing left and center field in 641 games with four teams.
-He was originally drafted by the Kansas City Royals in the sixth round of the 1985 draft, but did not sign with them.
+He was drafted by the Kansas City Royals in the sixth round of the 1985 draft, but did not sign with them.
 The New York Yankees selected Sanders in the 30th round of the 1988 Major League Baseball draft, and he signed with the team on June 22.
 He batted .284 in 28 minor league games after signing.

 The Yankees invited Sanders to spring training in 1989.
-Assigned to wear No. 71 as a uniform number, Sanders requested a single digit number.
-The Yankees gave him No. 30, the lowest number available, which offended many veteran players on the team.
-Sanders opened the 1989 season with the Albany-Colonie Yankees of the Class AA Eastern League.
+Assigned to wear no. 71 as a uniform number, Sanders requested a single digit number.
+The Yankees gave him no. 30, the lowest number available, which offended many veteran players on the team.
+Sanders opened the 1989 season with the Albany-Colonie Yankees of the Double–A Eastern League.
 Though Sanders planned to leave the Yankees in July to attend NFL training camp, he became embroiled in a contract dispute with the Falcons, and used the Yankees as leverage.